hashicorp/terraform-provider-azurerm/website/docs/r/lb.html.markdown

 A `frontend_ip_configuration` block exports the following:

+* `gateway_load_balancer_frontend_ip_configuration_id` - The id of the Frontend IP Configuration of a Gateway Load Balancer that this Load Balancer points to.
 * `id` - The id of the Frontend IP Configuration.
 * `inbound_nat_rules` - The list of IDs of inbound rules that use this frontend IP.
 * `load_balancer_rules` - The list of IDs of load balancing rules that use this frontend IP.